smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/PolicyUpdate/index.md

 ### Request

 ``BC.PolicyUpdate`` represents SDL-generated request to start the PTU sequence.
+In case SDL is built with **"-DEXTENDED_POLICY: PROPRIETARY"**  or **"-DEXTENDED_POLICY: EXTERNAL_PROPRIETARY"** flag and PolicyTableUpdate is required, SDL internally creates PT snapshot and sends BC.PolicyUpdate(path_to_PTS) to HMI to start PTU sequence.

 !!!
 MUST
 **Proprietary Policies**: